Lobby poster from the stage play

 She took her album to Nashville and met some fans.

 The Joneses music was re-mastered and released by Numero Group as "Fern Jones, The Glory Road" to great reviews.
 NPR praised it.
 Oxford American called Fern a "Southern Master."
 Tom Moon included Fern in his book "1,000 Recordings To Hear Before You Die."

-Decades after Ray and Fern passed, their songs are playing everywhere.
+Today their music is played everywhere.
 They're heard in movies and on TV shows.
 Listeners download their country/gospel-to-rockabilly sound.
-There's even a new and perfectly retro vinyl version.
-The songs Mother wrote have been recorded by many others.
-Johnny Cash loved her work and her song, "I Was There When It Happened," is in the movie, "Walk The Line."
+There's a new and perfectly retro vinyl version.
+The songs Fern wrote are recorded by many artists.
+Fern's song that Johnny Cash recorded, "I Was There When It Happened," is in the movie, "Walk The Line."

-The beautiful "Ken Burns' Country Music" series for PBS reminds us of the circles within circles that make up the history of American roots music.
+I finished the book I'd started before the play and it was published in 2021.
+I'd meant to write a memoir but these people make it feel more like a novel.
+The beautiful "Ken Burns' Country Music" series written by Dayton Duncan for PBS reminds us of the circles within circles that make up the history of American roots music.
 I hope my book helps place The Joneses within those circles.

 Reviewers reading "The Glory Road, a Gospel Gypsy Life" commented, "This should be a movie" and "I could see this onstage."
 Our director is working on a new stage version.
 Check the "Onstage" heading above to see where we go from here.
 Meanwhile, there are more stories to tell and I'm making progress on a new book.